 When your pet isn’t feeling well, every second counts.
 We’re here to find the issue quickly using the latest technology and diagnostic tools.
 Once we have the answer, we’ll provide you with the best course of treatment and get to work as quickly as possible.

-Each of our facilities features full laboratory services for in-house pet diagnostics, which allows us to get answers much quicker than sending samples out and waiting for results.
+Our facility features full laboratory services for in-house pet diagnostics, which allows us to get answers much quicker than sending samples out and waiting for results.
 We perform tests on complete blood count (CBC), chemistry, cytology, fecal and urinalysis.
 We also test pre-anesthesia and already sick pets in-house to ensure quick diagnosis and treatment.
-For exploratory surgery and biopsies, we use endoscopic equipment at our Geneva location, which allows for a minimally invasive procedure.

 We’re able to see what’s below the surface.